Confused About A Variable Assignment (python)

 Solution 1:

-list.
+seq = chain creates another reference to the same chain list.
 You then print that list, but the loop doesn't stop.

-is just a reference to that list, you'll see those changes once the loop has ended.
-During the remaining for
+You continue to expand chain, and since seq is just a reference to that list, you'll see those changes once the loop has ended.
+During the remaining for loop iterations chain / seq continues to change, but the if condition is no longer met so you don't see these changes take place.

-You continue to expand chain
+You continue to expand chain here:

 chain += [primes[secnum]]

 This uses augmented assignment; it doesn't create a new list but extends the existing list.
-It is equivalent to chain.extend(primes[secnum])
+It is equivalent to chain.extend(primes[secnum]).

-You can fix this by creating a copy of chain
+You can fix this by creating a copy of chain to store in seq:

 seq = chain[:]